DaWe35/SkyLive/README.md

 - Close stream_hls.exe

-- Open https://SkyLive.coolhd.hu/studio and `Finish` the stream (after this, it will be seekable)
+- Open https://SkyLive.coolhd.hu/studio and `Finish` the stream (after this, the video will be seekable)

 # Setup OBS:

 - Download & config OBS

-  TL;DR: use the settings what you see below

-  Currently, there is a [bug](https://github.com/obsproject/obs-studio/issues/2500) in OBS, so you can't record more than 14 chunks into m3u8 (tested on Win10 only).
-It is recommended to try it out on your system, maybe you can record more than 16 chunks (please write your experience [in a comment](https://github.com/obsproject/obs-studio/issues/2500).
-But while the issue is not fixed, we need to use the custom ffmpeg output:
+  Currently, there is a [bug](https://github.com/obsproject/obs-studio/issues/2500) in OBS, so you can't record more than 14 chunks into m3u8.
+While the issue is not fixed, we need to use the custom ffmpeg output, so please use the settings what you see below:

   ![OBS settings](https://raw.githubusercontent.com/DaWe35/Skylive/master/docs/obs_settings.jpg)